From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 2. Efficient Communication

 Communicating appropriately is what keeps a team together.
-The span of control decides how and what amount of information flows.
+The span of control decides how and how amount of information flows.
 By streamlining the communication channels, you can ensure the right information is passed to everyone at the time they need it.

 3. Better chances for innovation